1973 Old Bailey bombing: Background

 – was being held in Belfast.
-Volunteers from all three of the IRA's Belfast Brigade Battalions were selected for the bombing mission, the team included 19-year-old Gerry Kelly, 24-year-old Robert "Roy" Walsh (an expert bomb maker from Belfast), Hugh Feeney (a Belfast-born IRA volunteer & explosives expert), and two sisters, Marian, 19, and Dolours Price, 22, from Belfast who were from a staunchly Republican family, along with five other lesser-known volunteers from Belfast: Martin Brady, 22, William Armstrong, 29, Paul Holmes, 19, William McLarnon, 19, and Roisin McNearney, 18.
+Volunteers from all three of the IRA's Belfast Brigade Battalions were selected for the bombing mission, the team included 19-year-old Gerry Kelly (a future Sinn Féin MLA), 24-year-old Robert "Roy" Walsh (an expert bomb maker from Belfast), Hugh Feeney (a Belfast-born IRA volunteer and explosives expert), and two sisters, Marian, 19, and Dolours Price, 22, from Belfast who were from a staunchly Republican family, along with five other lesser-known volunteers from Belfast: Martin Brady, 22, William Armstrong, 29, Paul Holmes, 19, William McLarnon, 19, and Roisin McNearney, 18.

 Bombing

 Several days before the bombing, the leaders of the IRA ASU, which included sisters Marian and Dolours Price, went to London and picked out four targets: the Old Bailey, the Ministry of Agriculture, an army recruitment office near Whitehall and New Scotland Yard.
 They then reported back to their Officer Commanding in Belfast, and the IRA Army Council gave the go ahead.
 The bombs were made in Ireland and transported to London via ferry, according to Marian Price.

 The Royal Ulster Constabulary warned the British that the ASU was travelling to England, but were unable to provide specifics as to the target.

 The drivers and the volunteers who were to prime the bombs woke up at 6:00 a.m. and drove the car bombs to their various targets.
 Gerry Kelly and Roy Walsh drove their car bomb to the Old Bailey.
 It was planned that by the time the bombs went off at around 15:00, the ASU would be back in Ireland.
-The bomb at New Scotland Yard was found at 8:30 by a policeman who noticed a discrepancy in the licence plate.
-The bomb team started lifting out 5 lb bags of explosives and separated them, so that if the bomb did go off, the force of the explosion would be greatly reduced.
+The bomb at New Scotland Yard was found at 8:30 by a policeman who noticed a discrepancy in the number plate.
+The bomb squad started lifting out 5 lb bags of explosives and separated them, so that if the bomb did go off, the force of the explosion would be greatly reduced.
 The bomb squad eventually found the detonating cord leads, which ran under the front passenger seat of the car; Peter Gurney, a senior member of New Scotland Yard, cut the detonator cord leads, defusing the bomb.
+The bomb at New Scotland Yard weighed 175 lbs of gelignite explosive and the core of the bomb was wired to a time-fuse.